Drop-In Discussions

 Tuesday, May 6: Good and Evil Through The Lens Of Satanism

-Let’s explore concepts of Satanism further with Adam Durand who gave a thought-provoking stewardship statement at the April 6 Sunday Service which mentioned his finding Satanism at a young age.
-Adam will provide additional background information and lead us into a broader discussion on our concepts of “good,” “evil,” and how they apply to society and our personal lives.
+Let’s explore concepts of Satanism further with Adam Durand, who gave a thought-provoking stewardship statement at the April 6 Sunday Service, which mentioned his finding Satanism at a young age.
+Adam will provide additional background information and lead us into a broader discussion on our concepts of “good” and “evil,” and how they apply to society and our lives.

 Tuesday, May 13: The Power of Three